MRtrix3/mrtrix3/docs/reference/commands/mrview.rst

 -  **-voxel x,y,z** Set the position of the crosshairs in voxel coordinates, relative the image currently displayed.
 The new position should be supplied as a comma-separated list of floating-point values.

+-  **-volume idx** Set the volume index for the image displayed, as a comma-separated list of integers.

 -  **-plane index** Set the viewing plane, according to the mappping 0: sagittal; 1: coronal; 2: axial.

 -  **-lock yesno** Set whether view is locked to image axes (0: no, 1: yes).